 - 192.254.124.136

-The SendGrid Services leverage colocation data centers provided by Zayo and Lumen (formerly CenturyLink), both located in the United States of America.
-These colocation data centers do not store any Customer Data.
+Okta does not have a dedicated outbound Message Transfer Agent (MTA).
+SendGrid does not have company-specific outbound MTAs because such configurations are not scalable or feasible.
+The SendGrid services leverage colocation data centers provided by Zayo and Lumen (formerly CenturyLink), both located in the United States of America.
+These colocation data centers do not store any user data.